 The Environmental Studies department allows students to focus some of their elective courses in an integrated, interdisciplinary study of the environment – that is, the natural world, both in itself and as it has been modified by human society.
 Professors Art, Banta, Edwards, Morales, Smith, and Ting, from the Biology Department participate in the environmental studies department.

 Although there is no specific premedical program at Williams College, all the courses needed to fulfill premedical requirements are offered by the biology, chemistry, mathematics, and physics departments.
 The premedical advisor, Jane Cary, can provide valuable information and assistance in planning for and applying to medical and related programs.

 Neuroscience is an interdisciplinary field concerned with understanding the relationships between brain, mind, and behavior.
-Professors Carter, Lebestky, Williams and Zottoli are the Biology Department faculty members who participate in the Neuroscience program
+Professors Carter, Lebestky, and Williams are the Biology Department faculty members who participate in the Neuroscience program